bosamatheus/functional-programming-scala/README.md

-# functional-programming-scala
+# Functional Programming in Scala
-Functional Programmin in Scala - Paul Chiusano and Rúnar Bjarnason
+Paul Chiusano and Rúnar Bjarnason